A noble (literary) death

 This is the real affliction of our current crop of novelists, methinks.
 At least in part, it’s middle-aged guys subconsciously whining “but why can’t writing books get me pussy?”

-Because there is no material (or even plausibly) social upside to the act, the system now selects for purists.
+Because there is no material (or even plausibly) social upside to the act, the system of literary production increasingly selects for purists.

 And, more importantly, these purists are situated at the base of an exponential that will soon swallow everything else whole.